mykmal/drab/README.md

 The results will be saved to `output/Whole_Blood-Brain_Cortex-all_genes.txt`.
 (Here `Whole_Blood`, `Brain_Cortex`, and `all_genes` will be replaced with the tissue names and annotation file name you specified when running DREX.)
 This is a tab-delimited, plain-text file without a header line.
 Each line contains information for a single gene, with the following fields:

 1. Gene name
-2. Gene ID (e.g. from ENSEMBL)
+2. Gene ID
-3. The p-value for testing H~0~: the gene is regulated identically in both tissues
+3. P-value for testing H_0: the gene is regulated identically in both tissues
-4. The p-value from a paired t-test for testing H~0~: the two expression imputation models have equal prediction loss
+4. P-value from a paired t-test for testing H_0: the tissue-specific expression imputation models have equal prediction loss
+5. Number of samples used to train expression imputation models for `TISSUE_A`
+6. Number of samples used to train expression imputation models for `TISSUE_B`
+7. Number of samples used to test the expression imputation models

 If the DREX p-value (in field 3) for a given gene is sufficiently small, then we conclude that the genetic regulation of that gene's expression is significantly different between the two tissues.